Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: EFT expansion

 If power counting is really working for the potential, the natural expectation is that the subleading contributions will be smaller than the leading order ones for the momenta at which the expansion is expected to work.
 That is, the scattering amplitude can be expanded in terms of the power counting

 in analogy to what happens with the potential.
-This in turns means that the scattering amplitude should be perturbatively expansible, where each term in the expansion can be computed as
+Here the EFT label merely refers to the fact that one is expanding, not to whether the resulting T-matrix is cutoff independent or not (which depends on the consistency of the power counting used to expand in the first place).
+In turn, expanding means that the subleading contributions to the scattering amplitude should be perturbative, where each term in the expansion can be computed as

 plus more involved expression at higher orders (notice that the expressions above are relatively simple because the $\nu = 1$ contribution to the EFT potential cancels, which means that up to $\nu = 3$ first order perturbation theory is enough).